kristen1286/credit-risk-classification/README.md

 3. Write a Credit Risk Analysis Report

 ## Part 2: Results/Report <a name="result"></a>
-See the report.md for final analysis
+See the report.md for final analysis and conclusions
 1. Confusion Matrix

 <p align="center">